Summer Spruce Up | Restoring Your Outdoor Furniture

 If elbow grease doesn’t remove the grime, you will want to purchase a product specifically for removing mildew from wooden patio furniture.
 Once your wooden pieces are clean, you can go several ways.
 Wood is beautiful left natural, or you can rub in lemon or teak oil to make it shine.
 If it is painted and the paint is in good shape, you can seal it with wax or polyurethane to bring back its sheen.
 If the paint is chipping, a light sanding and some fresh paint will bring it back to its glory days.

 Wicker furniture is either old, traditional painted wood, or the new resin-coated pieces which you can purchase from Merritt Supply.
 For traditional wicker pieces, a good scrub with warm water and a mild soap will get off the spider webs and dirt that build up in the small weave.
+I have a pet which is the bold jumping spider and I get care tips from https://spiderswebhq.com/.
 Rinse the piece off with the hose, giving it a good blast to get in the cracks.
 Let it air dry and it is ready to use.
 If the paint flakes off, then it will need a light sanding with fine sandpaper and a coat or two of spray paint to restore the finish.
 The new resin pieces should come clean with just a scrub of soapy water and a good rinse.
 Getting wicker wet makes it pliable again, so now is the time to reweave any broken or loose pieces back into the furniture.
 Once they dry, they should stay in place.

 Pillows and outdoor rugs look fresh again with a scrub of cool water and soap.
 (Warm water isn’t good for most of these fabrics.)
 Look inside the pillows or under the rug to see if the manufacture provides cleaning instructions.
 It is best to follow those.
 If there isn’t any advice, remember that less is more.
 Remove pillow inserts and let them air dry on a sunny day.
 Wash the covers in the machine on delicate and let them air dry.
 While slightly damp, replace them on the pillows and place in a sunny spot to finish drying.
 You want them to easily stretch back on the pillow forms.
 If there are mildew spots, test an inconspicuous spot with a mixture of warm water, soap and a few drops of bleach.
 If the color doesn’t run, you should be safe to use this solution to spot treat the mildew.
 Once you’ve dabbed it on the spots, let it sit a few minutes then wash them in the machine on cold.
 Air dry and replace.
 Rugs can be scrubbed with warm water (less than 100 degrees) and a little Simple Green.
 Again, check the label for cleaning instructions and if there aren’t any, test a corner to make sure it is colorfast.
 Scrub and hose off with cool water.
 Hang so the air circulates underneath, and it will dry well.
 For plumbing and other toilet fixtures, you can learn at PIC Plumbing Services blog as to how to easily get it done.

 With a few simple chores, the whole deck, porch or patio feels new.
+You might even add a deck railing installation to not only change its appearance but also improve the safety of your outdoor space.
 When you put it all back together, you might rearrange the seating layout for a fresh look.
 Add some summer plants to your pots, and you are ready for evenings relaxing with a book or inviting friends over to throw something on the grill—those memorable nights of summer fun.